marinade-finance/validator-bonds/settlement-pipelines/README.md

 * [list-settlement](./src/bin/list_settlement.rs): Derives `Settlement` account addresses from the provided JSON files and prints them.
 * [close-settlement](./src/bin/close_settlement.rs): Checks the chain for `Settlement`s that can be closed and resets stake accounts, using the provided list of `Settlement` addresses to search for the settlement stake authorities.
+* [verify-settlement](./src/bin/verify_settlement.rs): Load all available `Settlement`'s on-chain
+  and compares them to provided list of Settlement addresses (expected they were loaded from gcloud).
+  It returns a list of Settlements found on-chain but not available from the gcloud listing.

 ## Pipeline Usage